Pirate Costumes and Real People with Disabilites

 As, I am finishing up dramatic play pirate costumes, I am very hesitant about missing sales over the pirate hooks and peg legs we tend to associate with the pirate party themes.

 Why?
-Because the lose of limb is not fun.
+Because the loss of limb is not fun.
 I never want children to get the wrong ideas about disabilities.

 Dramatic play and dress up or playing the part of a character are different matters from real life where our love ones may have lots an arm, a leg or an eye.
 We want to be sensitive to their needs and feelings.

 A tragic accident can happen to any one of us or our children.